top of page

 White Wooden Texture

-Because understanding shouldn’t be a privilege.
+Understanding shouldn’t be a privilege...

 It should be a starting point.